 Your keyword ranking positions in search results are also a contributing factor, so search engine optimization (SEO) matters here too.
 With a localized SEO strategy, you can get ranked organically in the search results and the Google Map Pack.

-You also have the ability to post straight to your Google Business profile, just like you can on your social media channels.
+You can post straight to your Google Business profile, just like on your social media channels.
 Posts can include helpful information such as events, special offers, or announcements.
 Calls to action are also built so you can have someone call or email straight from your post.
 Regular posting is helpful, increases engagement, and shows you’re active.
 When posting to your business profile, you can even share it on your other platforms.
 Posts typically live up to 7 days.

 A picture is worth a thousand words.
 Make sure you are adding photos to the profile as well.
 Ensure your profile has various high-quality images.
-Include your building’s interior and exterior, employees, and the most popular products/services.
+Include your building’s interior, exterior, and employees’ most popular products/services.
 Photos help customers find and locate your business.
 Adding photos helps make your business personal and stand out, but you’ll want to avoid including stock images.

 Adding your information to online directories provides multiple benefits to your business.
 It helps you get found easier, ensures all your data is correct across the internet, and helps build valuable links.
 Some standard websites for business listings include Facebook, Twitter, City Search, and Bing.
 Don’t forget about review sites like Yelp, Trip Advisor, or even local blogs.

 For small businesses, Google Business Profile and Google’s Map Pack are two valuable and free resources that can help level the playing field regarding SEO.
 Although it takes effort to get listed in the map pack, getting there and maintaining the position is achievable and worth the hard work, whether a more extensive digital marketing campaign or just SEO, including business listings and profiles as part of your overall digital strategy, is essential.